Fertility treatments and assisted human reproduction in Ireland

 Introduction

 Getting pregnant can be a challenge for some people.
-There are a number of things that can cause fertility problems.
+There are several things that can cause fertility problems.
 Some of these problems can be treated.
 In 20% of infertility cases, no cause is ever found.
-See your GP if you are worried about your fertility.
-They will be able to offer advice, examine you and arrange tests.
+Talk to your GP if you are worried about your fertility.
+They can offer advice, examine you and arrange specialist fertility tests.

-There is a wide range of fertility treatments available to help someone to become a parent.
-The best option for you depends on what is causing your fertility problem.
+There are fertility treatments available to help you to become a parent.
+The best option for you depends on the cause of your fertility problem.
 For example, medications may be used if you need help to ovulate.
 Surgery may be necessary to unblock fallopian tubes or treat endometriosis.
 Donor sperm or eggs may be necessary if you are not producing eggs or sperm of your own.

 Fertility treatments